If office tasks, like scheduling appointments and answering phones, are taking up too much time, it may be time to hire an intern.

 I always start with a Medicare 101 course.
 It's about 2 hours long, and while it's a bit of information overload, it gets your interns familiar with the lingo and the basics.

-We've created our own Medicare 101 presentation, and that's also included in our All-Star Program.
+We've created our own Medicare 101 presentation here.

 If you don't have a presentation made, check out Humana and Cigna.
 They've both created Medicare 101-type presentations that could give you some inspiration or at least an outline for making your own.

 Since the primary job of our interns is to make calls, I also give them call scripts.
-We've created call scripts for setting renewal appointments and leaving voicemails.
-These scripts are tested by us and have worked wonderfully for years.
+We have created call scripts for setting renewal appointments and leaving voicemails.

-You can download these for free, and the PDF is interactive, so you'll enter your information at the top, and it'll automatically customize all your scripts!
+You can download these for free.
+The PDF is interactive, so enter your information at the top, and it will automatically customize all your scripts!

 Here's an example of one of the scripts included in our call script document: